alliancecan/driconnect/driconnect/content/venue.en.md

 translationKey: "venue"
 ---

-DRI Connect 2025 will be held at Concordia University in the heart of Montreal.
-Here’s everything you need to know about accommodations and what to do in the city.
+DRI Connect 2025 will be held at Concordia University, in the John Molson Building, located at 1450 Guy Street, in the heart of Montreal.